How to Find Hidden Apps on Your Teen's Phone

 - Have everyone in your family sign a Family Social Media Agreement.
 It gives kids a glance at their own responsibilities as internet users and reminds them that using social media in a negative way comes with consequences

-- Maintain an open dialog about apps and remind your kids they can always come to you if they have any questions or concerns about anything they experience online
+- Maintain an open dialogue about apps and remind your kids they can always come to you if they have any questions or concerns about anything they experience online

 Use built-in tools to prevent students from downloading dangerous apps